acook/config/README.markdown

 - `<Leader>lg`  - Opens buffer grep which searches the contents of all buffers in memory.
 - `<Leader>lj`  - Opens buffer juggler for rapidly switching between buffers.

-Useful for exploring directory structures, or keeping open on the side like a project window.

-- `:e .`  - Opens current directory in tree explorer.

 #### Working with Git

 The Fugitive and Gitv plugins are used for this functionality.